 A word of advice: Buy what you eat and eat what you buy!

 Okay, you’ve shopped locally, and ordered online, now where do you PUT your haul?
 I may have some ideas for you.
-Use whatever shelf, drawer, cupboard, or bowl you can find — and make do with what you’ve got, unless and until you can do something else.
+Use whatever shelf, drawer, cupboard, mason jar, or bowl you can find — and make do with what you’ve got, unless and until you can do something else.

-Most folks have certain foods or ingredients they would rather NOT be without.
+Most folks have certain foods or ingredients they would rather not be without.
 I am no exception, and, I’m willing to bet, neither are you.

 The fresh, unpeeled variety are in a big bowl on the bottom shelf of a kitchen rolling cart – so it’s easy to see when we’re running low.
 I like to have diced or sliced onions ready to go in the fridge, for cooking, adding to a salad, or topping a burger.

 During Walla Walla or Vidalia seasons, it’s great to stock up on the sweet onions.
 If keeping a case or a big bag of fresh onions is going to take up too much real estate in your kitchen, set aside a day to dice the whole lot.
-Portion them into freezer bags and have ready-to-go onions for the months ahead!
+Then portion them into freezer bags and have ready-to-go onions for the months ahead!

 From our previous home, we have several aluminum and wood picture ledges where I keep my spices, powders, various vinegars, and oils.
 They’re out where I can SEE them and USE them, not hidden behind each other in a cupboard – lost, forgotten, and unused.

-I am going for a more uniform look someday, so, when I need a new spice, I buy the organic version, and aim for consistent container sizes.
+I want a more uniform look someday, so, when I need a new spice, I buy the organic version, and aim for consistent container sizes.
 It’s easier to alphabetize that way, too.

 Freeze-ahead meals can be slow-cooker- or Instant-Pot-ready and stored in gallon freezer bags.
 There are even 64-ounce, restaurant-quality freezable tubs that will perfectly shape your meals to fit an Instant Pot.
 Talk about convenience!

 Another small chest freezer on the back porch has our soup bones, chicken, pork, and vegetables.
 Until we rearrange things, this works for us.
 You’ll find what works best for you.

 If you want to be a better steward with your resources, have rich choices in your menu-planning, feed your family quality food on a budget, and smile in the face of a job loss or an emergency, let me suggest you invest a portion of your grocery budget to long-term food storage.

-- Shop your pantry BEFORE you hit the store (…or, the drive-through!)
+Shop your pantry BEFORE you hit the store (…or the drive-through!)

-- Scoop-and-store your dry ingredients (Easy as that – no refrigeration necessary!)
+Scoop-and-store your dry ingredients (Easy as that – no refrigeration necessary!)

-- Skip the hassle of wash-peel-dice (Sometimes just THAT is a blessing!)
+Skip the hassle of wash-peel-dice (Sometimes just that is a blessing!)

-- BONUS: It is super-easy (and much lighter) to transport freeze-dried food to your friend’s house to make her some homemade soup when she is sick.
+BONUS: It is super-easy (and much lighter) to transport freeze-dried food to your friend’s house to make her some homemade soup when she is sick.
 (No spilled-soup-in-the-car worries, either!)